How To Connect Mac Keyboard To Macbook

 FAQ: Answering Your Keyboard Connectivity Questions

 Q: Can I use a Windows keyboard with my MacBook?
 A: Yes, you can use a Windows keyboard with your MacBook.
-However, the Command and Option keys will be swapped.
+Still, the Command and Option keys will be swapped.
 You can remap these keys in System Preferences > Keyboard > Modifier Keys.

 Q: My Bluetooth keyboard keeps disconnecting.
 What should I do?
 A: Try moving your MacBook and keyboard away from sources of interference, such as Wi-Fi routers and microwave ovens.
-Also, ensure that your MacBook's Bluetooth is enabled and that the keyboard is within range.
+Also, check that your MacBook's Bluetooth is enabled and that the keyboard is within range.

 Q: My keyboard is not working after spilling liquid on it.
 What should I do?
 A: Immediately disconnect the keyboard from your MacBook and turn it upside down to drain any liquid.
 Allow the keyboard to dry completely before attempting to use it again.
 You may need to disassemble the keyboard and clean the individual components.